CamHuse/PHYS-15CL-Project/README.md

 Steel rotary shafts are hard to use and get a ball bearing on, and it is much easier to add threads to an aluminum rod and file it.

 Going with a DC motor design is more conventional and will allow for more direct torque control compared to a stepper motor.

+If going for a stepper motor design, MATLAB and Raspberry Pis are too slow to count the steps of the stepper motor, a different design philosophy or extra distance sensor must be used.

 --